gmcastil/git-hacks/hacking.rst

      $ git push <REMOTENAME> <BRANCHNAME>

-   This is usually something like `git push origin master`, where `origin` is the forked repo on GitHub and `master` is the local master branch, which has been updated from the upstream repository.
+   This is usually something like `git push origin master', where `origin' is the forked repo on GitHub and `master' is the local master branch, which has been updated from the upstream repository.

 Links